kihaen/repo-search/README.md

 First, it's important to note some of the assumptions being made here :

-!!
-DO NOT USE CHROME -> chrome doesn't allow local resources to be shared.
-Instead use Safari if possible.

 Expected is a docker contaner instance `reposerver` to be available to port :8080 of the localhost/ localhost is assumed to be `127.0.0.1` available are these endpoints :